 Certain subsidiaries of the Company are subject to taxation by U.S. federal, state and local authorities for the periods presented.
-Income taxes are accounted for by the asset/liability approach in accordance with U.S. GAAP.
+Income taxes are accounted for by the asset/liability approach in accordance with GAAP.
 Deferred taxes, if any, represent the expected future tax consequences when the reported amounts of assets and liabilities are recovered or paid.
 Such amounts arise from differences between the financial reporting and tax bases of assets and liabilities and are adjusted for changes in tax laws and tax rates in the period during which such changes are enacted.
 A provision for income tax represents the total of income taxes paid or payable for the current period, plus the change in deferred taxes.
 Current and deferred taxes are recorded on the portion of earnings (losses) recognized by the Company with respect to its interest in TRSs.
-Deferred income tax assets and liabilities are calculated based on temporary differences between the Company's U.S. GAAP consolidated financial statements and the U.S. federal, state and local tax basis of assets and liabilities as of the consolidated balance sheet date.
+Deferred income tax assets and liabilities are calculated based on temporary differences between the Company's GAAP consolidated financial statements and the U.S. federal, state and local tax basis of assets and liabilities as of the consolidated balance sheet date.
 The Company evaluates the realizability of its deferred tax assets (e.g., net operating loss and capital loss carryforwards) and recognizes a valuation allowance if, based on the available evidence, it is more likely than not that some portion or all of its deferred tax assets will not be realized.
 When evaluating the realizability of its deferred tax assets, the Company considers estimates of expected future taxable income, existing and projected book/tax differences, tax planning strategies available and the general and industry-specific economic outlook.
 This realizability analysis is inherently subjective, as it requires the Company to forecast its business and general economic environment in future periods.
-Changes in estimate of deferred tax asset realizability, if any, are included in income tax benefit (expense) in the consolidated statements of operations.
+Changes in estimate of deferred tax asset realizability, if any, are included in income tax expense in the consolidated statements of operations.

-For the three months ended June 30, 2022 and 2021, the Company recorded income tax expense of \$0.5 million and an income tax benefit of \$0.1 million, respectively.
-For the six months ended June 30, 2022 and 2021, the Company recorded income tax expense of \$0.5 million and income tax benefit of \$1.9 million, respectively.
+For the three months ended September 30, 2022 and 2021, the Company recorded income tax expense of \$0.6 million and \$2.1 million, respectively.
+For the nine months ended September 30, 2022 and 2021, the Company recorded income tax expense of \$1.1 million and \$0.1 million, respectively.